-Omoni Obioli, Chioma Chukwuka and Ufuoma McDermott joke about kissing RMD (photos) - NAIJ.COM — Nigeria Today
+Omoni Oboli, Chioma Chukwuka and Ufuoma McDermott joke about kissing RMD (photos) - NAIJ.COM — Nigeria Today

 |

-Omoni Obioli, Chioma Chukwuka and Ufuoma McDermott joke about kissing RMD (photos)
+Omoni Oboli, Chioma Chukwuka and Ufuoma McDermott joke about kissing RMD (photos)

 NAIJ.COM

-Three celebrated Nollywood actresses, Omoni Oboli, Ufuoma McDermott, Chioma Chukwuka have started a kiss Richard Mofe Damijo (RMD) competition on Instagram.
-On Thursday, July 6, Nollywood actor, Richard Mofe Damijo, celebrated his 56th birthday.
+Three celebrated Nollywood actresses, Omoni Oboli, Ufuoma McDermott, and Chioma Chukwuka have started a kiss Richard Mofe Damijo (RMD) competition on Instagram.
+On Thursday, July 6, Nollywood actor, Richard Mofe Damijo, celebrated his 56th …

+If I really want to Kiss RMD, I can make it happen- Omoni Oboli declares

 Actress Omoni Obioli, Chioma Chukwuka and Ufuoma McDermott struggle to kiss RMD